Sridharan237/Data-Structures-and-Algorithms/README.md

 # DSA - Data Structures and Algorithms
-*This is Data Structures and Algorithms.*
+*This is Data Structures and Algorithms using c and cpp*

 ## Concepts:-
 1. Essential C and C++ concpets